 Furthermore, the pandemic has focused attention on employees' mental health.
 According to the American Psychological Association, 78 percent of workers are under significant stress.
 The psychological effects of the pandemic are manifesting themselves in an increase in substance abuse, domestic violence, and suicides.

-Many businesses are paying attention and beginning to prioritise their employees' mental health by appointing a Director of Wellbeing and providing health-related benefits to provide relief during difficult times.
+Businesses that are paying attention to the HR challenges in the retail sector are beginning to prioritise their employees' mental health by appointing a Director of Wellbeing and providing health-related benefits to provide relief during difficult times.